Park Address: 100 Canal St, Ann Arbor MI 48105

 The park is accessible by foot and bicycle using the B2B Trail and other nearby streets.
 Wall Street has bike lanes and sidewalks.
 Maiden Lane has sidewalks but no bike lanes.
 There are some bike racks in the park at the playground.

-Public Transportation: There is a bus stop near the western side of the park off of Broadway Street, which is a short walk from the western entrance to the park, and a bus stop on the eastern side of the park off of Wall Street.
+There is a bus stop on Broadway Street, which is a short walk from the western entrance to the park.
+There is also a bus stop on the eastern side of the park off of Wall Street.
 Visit The Ride for schedule and route details or check out the parks ride guide.

 Report a Problem - A2 Fix It